omchaudhari24/simpleWebsite/README.md

-# TinDog Website
+# Website

-This repository contains the source code for the TinDog website, a fictional platform designed to connect dogs and their owners.
+This repository contains the source code for a simple website, a fictional platform designed to connect dogs and their owners.
 The website is built using HTML, CSS, and Bootstrap for responsive design and interactivity.

 ## Table of Contents